-The CCFRA will hold balances of invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In this first year of operation, the exact details of the likely cash balances throughout the year can only be estimated.
-It is anticipated that investment balances will peak in July due to the receipt of the pension top up grant from the Home Office, which is drawn down steadily over the remainder of the year.
-It is anticipated that these will average £6.0m across the year and may peak, when the pensions grant is received in July, at around £10m.
+The CCFRA holds balances of invested funds, representing income received in advance of expenditure plus balances and reserves held.
+During 2024/25, the investment balance has ranged between £6.150 and £25.370.
+The larger sum was due to the receipt in July 2024 of £14.346m pension top up grant from the Home Office, which is drawn down steadily over the remainder of the year. £10.47m of this grant was a one-off for Sargeant/Matthews pension remedy payments to be made to Fire Officers.
+Balances in 2025/26 are forecast to slowly reduce as the pension remedy payments are made.
+It is anticipated that, at the peak, when the pensions grant is received in July, balances for investment could approach £12m.